BuiChiTrung/4Room-FE/README.md

 ## Project setup - with Docker

-### Clone the Docker repo run docker-compose, then
+### Clone the BE, Docker repo run docker-compose, then
 ```
 docker exec -it 4room-docker-fe-1 sh -c "cp -Tr dist volume"
 ```